Thursday, March 13, 2008

 My good friend Chuck Micciche, introduced me to Sacred Harp Singing and once I had conducted all my Wikipedia, and other internet searches and found

-NPR story.
+this NPR story.
 I then became familiar with the concept and history of this phenomenon, now reborn within the context on the modern era.

 We can play, mix, stretch, add, shorten, and even re-master recordings of dead singers with all the technology of the 21st century.